CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-MilesF25/README.md

 ## Results and Outcomes

-TODO: Discuss the outcomes of your project in this section.
+ Discuss the outcomes of your project in this section.
 Depending on the project type, the presented results and outcomes will vary.
 In some projects, you will be asked to present a theoretical analysis, and in others your experimental study and its results.
 In this section, you are also to demonstrate an enhanced version of your artifact by showing its capabilities and applications, in light of the evaluation metrics for assessing the artifact

 ---